-CONCRETE CURING SLAB ON GRADE ABOVE 25 DEGREES F (HOSE IS RE-USED)
+SLAB ON GRADE ABOVE 25°F (HOSE IS RE-USED)

-- Thaw the ground according to the Heat King Thaw Plan - Prepare the ground for concrete - Place rebar - Preheat the ground, run Heat King at 180°F, place hoses at 24" centers, put on insulating blankets and let the ground heat to at least 85°F
+- Thaw the ground according to the Heat King Thaw plan - Prepare the ground for concrete - Place Rebar - Preheat the ground, run Heat King at 180°F, place hoses at 24" centers, to put on insulating blankets and let the ground heat to at least 85°F

-- Remove insulating blankets and rewind the hoses - Turn the Heat King down to 85°F - Bring in the concrete at 75°F Place 75°F concrete
+- Remove insulating blankets and rewind the hoses - ► Turn the Heat King down to 85°F - ▶ Bring in the concrete at 75°F Place 75°F concrete

-- As soon as the concrete has reached the final set put on a vapor barrier - Place hoses at no more than 20" centers, if you have extra hose use it.
-The more hose that you use, the more even the heat - Place R 15 of insulating blankets - Monitor the return temperature on the Heat King.
-Adjust the Heat King until the Return temperature is in the 65 - 75°F range - Keep the heat on until the desired design strength has been achieved (this will not be less than 7 days - This is a general guideline, have your structural or civil engineer approve your plan.
+- As soon as the concrete has reached the final set put on a vapor barrier - Place hoses, if you have extra hose use it. the more hose that you use, the more even the heat - Place R15 of insulating blankets - Monitor the return temperature on the Heat King. - Adjust the Heat King until the Return temperature is in the 65 75°F range - Keep the heat on until the desired design strength has been achieved (this will not be less than 7 days) - This is a general guideline, have your structural or civil engineer approve your plan.

-CONCRETE CURING SLAB ON GRADE BELOW 25 DEGREES F (HOSE ABANDONED)
+SLAB ON GRADE BELOW 25° F (HOSE ABANDONED)

-- Thaw the ground according to the Heat King Thaw Plan - Prepare the ground for concrete - Place hoses at 20" centers - Start preheating the ground, run Heat King at 180°F - Place rebar above hose - Put on insulating blankets and let the ground heat to at least 85°F
+- ▶ Thaw the ground according to the Heat King Thaw plan - Prepare the ground for concrete - Place hoses at 20" Centers - Start preheating the ground, run Heat King at 180°F - Place rebar above hose - Put on insulating blankets and let the ground heat to at least 85°F

-- Remove the insulating blankets
+- Remove insulating blankets and rewind the hoses

 - Turn the Heat King down to 85°F

-- Bring in the concrete at 75°F
+- Bring in the concrete at 75°F.

 - Place 75°F concrete on top of hoses

 - As soon as the concrete has reached the final set put on a vapor barrier and R 15 insulating blankets - Monitor the return temperature on the Heat King.
-Adjust the Heat King until the return temperature is in the 65 - 75°F range - Keep the heat on until the desired design strength has been achieved (This will not be less than 7 days) - You can now use the system as a temporary radiant floor heating system until the permanent heating system is in place.
+Adjust the Heat King until the return temperature is in the 65 75°F range - Keep the heat on until the desired design strength has been achieved (this will not be less than 7 days) - You can now use the system as a temporary radiant floor heating system until the permanent heating system is in place.
 Do not run the Heat King above 85°F until the concrete is fully cured - This is a general guideline, have your structural or civil engineer approve your plan.

-CONCRETE CURING GRADE BEAMS AND WALLS BELOW 10 DEGREES F (HOSE ABANDONED)
+GRADE BEAMS AND WALLS BELOW 10°F (HOSE ABANDONED)